MoreOutput/Kwikecart.js/README.md

 Kwikecart.js 0.2.0
 ===========================
-Need a quick JavaScript Shopping Cart?
-With Kwikecart progressive enhancement is mandatory and DOM form outlines serve as a client side cart API for easily leveraging already defined workflows.
+Kwikecart is a client side shopping cart that makes progressive enhancement mandatory and leverages already defined workflows.
 Kwikecart generates no markup (use onAdd() which passed you the added item to place the item into the DOM), utilizes modular loading and aims to keep the core script as accessible and easy to work with as possible.
 The script comes with a simple express.js application (store.js) for local play.

 Kwikecart does make some markup assumptions: